How to Unblock a Shower Drain Without Chemicals

 Step 2: Cover Drainage

-Step 3: Connect Hose to drain
+Step 3: Attach Hose to drain

-Attach the hose to your drain, making an airtight seal.
+Attach the hose onto your drain, creating an air-tight seal.

 Step 4: Turn on Vacuum